mjordan/islandora_workbench_docs/docs/reducing_load.md

 #### Logging Drupal's response time

 If a request if paused by adaptive pausing, Workbench will automatically log the response time for the next request, indicating that `adaptive_pause` has temporarily halted execution.
 If you want to log Drupal's response time regardless of whether `adaptive_pause` had kicked in or not, add `log_response_time: true` to your configuration file.
 All logging of response time includes variation from the average of the last 20 response times.

+### Ingesting pregenerated derivatives

+Islandora's system for generating [derivatives](https://islandora.github.io/documentation/concepts/derivatives/) uses Drupal Actions to communicate with microservices such as Crayfits, Homarus and Hypercube.
+Even though these microservices typically run in their own Docker containers, they can get overwhelmed and result in failed derivative creation.
+Sometimes the load on these microservices manifests itself as load on the Drupal server, sometimes it doesn't.
+At a minimum, the Action that initiates Drupal's communication with the microservices will add additional load.

+A strategy for reducing the use of derivative-generating microservices is to ingest the derivatives (OCR/hOCR, thumbnails, FITS XML, etc.) along with the original file.
+Workbench can do this in two main ways, 1) through the use of the `additional_files` configuration setting (docs [here](/islandora_workbench_docs/adding_multiple_media/)) and, when 2) ingesting paged content, ingesting pregenerated OCR and hOCR (docs [here](/islandora_workbench_docs/paged_and_compound/#ingesting-ocr-and-other-files-with-page-images)).

 ### Caching